The Parker Rhinoplasty

 Balanced facial features are the hallmark of an attractive face, particularly the refined facial profile people seek in “selfies.”
 Together, the nose and chin are important in helping determine your profile.
 Many patients achieve optimal facial balance with a chin augmentation at the same time as rhinoplasty.
 This combination procedure is performed on approximately 20% of Dr. Parker’s rhinoplasty patients and adds no extra recovery time.

-Cheek/Chin Implants Case 892 Before & After View #4 | Paramus, NJ | Parker Center for Plastic Surgery
+Chin Implants Case 892 Before & After View #4 | Paramus, New Jersey | Parker Center for Plastic Surgery

-Before & After a Chin Augmentation with Rhinoplasty
+Before & After Chin Augmentation With Rhinoplasty

-Dr. Parker performs secondary rhinoplasty, also called revision rhinoplasty, to help Bergen County patients correct deformities from prior rhinoplasty surgery.
-These procedures are typically more complicated than primary, or first-time, rhinoplasty.
-Secondary rhinoplasty surgeries are almost always performed after waiting at least 12 months following the prior procedure.
+Dr. Parker performs secondary rhinoplasty, also called revision rhinoplasty, to correct deformities from prior rhinoplasty surgery.
+These procedures are typically more complicated than primary, or first-time, rhinoplasty because of:

-Cheek/Chin Implants Case 125 Before & After View #2 | Paramus, NJ | Parker Center for Plastic Surgery
+Chin Implants Case 125 Before & After View #2 | Paramus, New Jersey | Parker Center for Plastic Surgery

-Before & After an Revision Rhinoplasty
+Before & After Revision Rhinoplasty

-Your Surgery
+What To Expect During Your Surgery

 For your safety, Dr. Parker performs all rhinoplasties (nose jobs) using general anesthesia, administered by an experienced, board-certified anesthesiologist who is present throughout the procedure.
 Surgery may take anywhere from 30 minutes to 3 hours, depending on its complexity.